 - Basis: It is the quality or common aspect that allows comparison between the real and the imaginary term.

-For example, in the metaphor "Her teeth are pearls"The real term is 'teeth', the imaginary term is 'pearls' and the foundation is the whiteness and shine that both elements share.
+For example, in the metaphor “Her teeth are pearls“, the real term is “teeth”, the imaginary term is “pearls” and the basis is the whiteness and shine that both elements share.

 Types of metaphors